|

 78. adjudication

-the final judgment in a legal proceeding; the act of pronouncing judgment based on the evidence presented
+the final judgment in a legal proceeding

 79. bodkin